Ace-uff-Spades/Bank_Stocks/README.md

 **Cufflinks**

 The visualizations are best seen when run in Jupyter Notebooks.
 Thus you can download the .ipynb file, and run it through jupyter notebooks.
-The file takes you through my analysis, and techniques I used to graph, sort, and manipulate data on the 6 biggest investment banks today.
+The file takes you through my analysis, and techniques I used to graph, sort, and manipulate data on the 6 biggest investment banks's stocks.